A Novel Framework for Online Supervised Learning with Feature Selection: Abstract

 \section{Abstract}

-Current online learning methods suffer issues such as lower convergence rates and limited capability to recover the support of the true features compared to their offline counterparts.
-In this paper, we present a novel framework for online learning based on running averages and introduce a series of online versions of some popular existing offline methods such as Elastic Net, Minimax Concave Penalty and Feature Selection with Annealing.
-We prove the equivalence between our online methods and their offline counterparts and give theoretical true feature recovery and convergence guarantees for some of them.
-In contrast to the existing online methods, the proposed methods can extract models with any desired sparsity level at any time.
-Numerical experiments indicate that our new methods enjoy high accuracy of true feature recovery and a fast convergence rate, compared with standard online and offline algorithms.
-We also show how the running averages framework can be used for model adaptation in the presence of model drift.
-Finally, we present some applications to large datasets where again the proposed framework shows competitive results compared to popular online and offline algorithms.
+Current online learning methods suffer issues such as lower convergence rates and limited capability to select important features compared to their offline counterparts.
+In this paper, a novel framework for online learning based on running averages is proposed.
+Many popular offline regularized methods such as Lasso, Elastic Net, Minimax Concave Penalty (MCP), and Feature Selection with Annealing (FSA) have their online versions introduced in this framework.
+The equivalence between the proposed online methods and their offline counterparts is proved, and then novel theoretical true support recovery and convergence guarantees are provided for some of the methods in this framework.
+Numerical experiments indicate that the proposed methods enjoy high true support recovery accuracy and a faster convergence rate compared with conventional online and offline algorithms.
+Finally, applications to large datasets are presented, where again the proposed framework shows competitive results compared to popular online and offline algorithms.